r-Techsupport/rTS_Wiki/docs/recommendations/av.md

 ## Paid AV Suites

 We do not recommend any paid AV suite for consumers, they do not provide significant advantages over Windows Defender and only increase overhead.

+If you have a paid AV installed but wish to remove it please refer to our [list of AV removers](/docs/factoids/av-remover).